-Policy 1.2.a: Moderate density residential (0 to 4 dwelling units per acre): The moderate density residential land use category allows residential development at a maximum density of 4 dwelling units per acre.
-The following uses are allowed in the moderate density residential land use category:

-- 1. Single family, conventional dwelling units; - 2.
+- Policy 1.2.a: Moderate density residential (0 to 4 dwelling units per acre): The moderate density residential land use category allows residential development at a maximum density of 4 dwelling units per acre.
+The following uses are allowed in the moderate density residential land use category: - 1.
+Single family, conventional dwelling units; - 2.
 Accessory dwelling units; - 3.
-Manufactured or modular homes meeting certain design criteria

-- 4. Mobile homes only within mobile home parks;

-- 5. Duplexes and quadplexes;

-- 6. Townhomes;

-- 7. Residential Planned Developments;

-- 8. Supporting community services, such as schools, houses of worship, parks, and community centers
+Manufactured or modular homes meeting certain design criteria - 4.
+Mobile homes only within mobile home parks; - 5.
+Duplexes and quadplexes; - 6.
+Townhomes; - 7.
+Residential Planned Developments; - 8.
+Supporting community services, such as schools, houses of worship, parks, and community centers review process.
+Natural features may be included as amenities within a development project.

-Analysis of Consistency with Goal 1, Objective 1.2, and Policy 1.2.a: The proposed rezoning would comply with this Policy as the maximum number of dwelling units per acre would not be exceeded, and the uses proposed are consistent with the uses allowed under this policy.
+Analysis of Consistency with Goal 1, Objective 1.2, and Policy 1.2.a: The proposed rezoning would comply with this Policy as the maximum number of dwelling units per acre would not be exceeded, and the use proposed, Residential Planned Development, is consistent with the uses allowed under this policy.